hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 ## The `<parameter>` Tag

-You can add parameters using the `<parameter>` tag in the query definition as in:
+You can add parameters using the `<parameter>` tag in the query definition as shown below:

 ```xml
   <select method="findClientsActiveAccounts" vo="ActiveAccount">